 - Do you have at least a high school diploma or GED?

-The 40-hour training includes role plays, feedback, group work, self-examination, tests, and six hours devoted to ethics.
-Topics covered include communication, problem solving, values, motivation, and wellness, among others.
+- The 40-hour training includes role playing, feedback, group work, self-examination, tests, and ethics.
+Topics covered include communication, problem-solving, values, motivation, and wellness, and ethics.

 - Set aside time in the evenings to complete homework and reading assignments.